datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Now that we have built a stupid model, let us define the process for benchmarking your base model.
+Now that we know how a stupid model makes predictions, let us formally define the process for benchmarking.
-You first split the data into training and testing data.
-Build a stupid model with the mean value of bikes rented as its prediction Calculate Null RMSE value with this prediction
-Verify whether your base model’s RMSE value is lower than Null RMSE or not.

 ---